 Flights are not included in the basic tour price because the most convenient outbound flight is with easyJet and we cannot make a booking without knowing the passenger name.
 We can book flights on your behalf, quoting the fare at the time of booking, or you can make the bookings yourself.
 Suggested flight details are provided with your Confirmation of Booking, but please contact us if you require details sooner.

 There is a considerable amount of walking and standing in possibly muddy vineyards and cool cellars.
-There is an initial late night arrival and early departure on the final day.
 Average distance by coach per day: 39 miles.

 Between 10 and 22 participants.